Necromunda: Underhive – Terrain Guide 2

 Further resources to help you get 3D printed models

 I get asked regularly, what is the best printer.
 The real answer, is it depends.
 I put together this guide to help you learn about 3D Printing and what printer you should buy and other resources.
-While this guide is great if you are interested in picking up your own 3D Printer, Archania’s Workshop, LLC is great for those that are not interested in getting into 3D Printing, but want 3D Printed terrain.
-There are other resources, but this one comes highly recommended to me, and has most of the major terrain modelers available.
+While this guide is great if you are interested in picking up your own 3D Printer, Terrain Foundry and Archania’s Workshop, LLC are great for those that are not interested in getting into 3D Printing, but want 3D Printed terrain.
+There are other resources, but these come highly recommended to me, and has most of the major terrain modelers available.

 This ends guide two.
 As I hear of other great terrain for Necromunda, I will put together yet another guide.